Skip to content

 Binary Adder/Subtractor

-The subtraction of binary number can be performed by taking the 2’s complement of second number and adding it to first number.
-The 2’s complement can be obtained by taking 1’s complement and adding one to the least significant bit.
-Whereas the addition of binary numbers can be done by performing direct addition operation as discussed in pervious section.
+The subtraction of a binary number can be performed by taking the 2’s complement of the second number and adding it to the first number.
+The 2’s complement can be obtained by taking the 1’s complement and adding one to the least significant bit.
+Whereas the addition of binary numbers can be done by performing a direct addition operation as discussed in pervious section.

-The addition and subtraction operation can be combined into common circuit by including an Ex-OR gate with each full adder.
-A 3-bit adder/subtractor is shown in below figure.
+The addition and subtraction operations can be combined into a common circuit by including an Ex-OR gate with each full adder.
+A 3-bit adder/subtractor is shown in the figure below.

 3 Bit Adder/Subtractor